 The Occasion and Purpose of the Letter

-Although Romans has often been regarded as the most important Pauline letter, we must remember that this letter, like all of Paul’s correspondence, is occasional in nature: It was written to a specific church for a particular purpose.
-What is unique about this letter, though, is that it was written to a church that Paul did not found.
+Although Romans has often been regarded as the most important Pauline letter, we must remember that this letter, like all of Paul's correspondence, is occasional in nature: it was written to a specific church for a particular purpose.
+What is unique about this letter, however, is that it was written to a church that Paul did not found.
 Instead of discussing problems in the church at Rome, Paul addressed issues that pertained to his own ministry.
 He wrote to the Romans to introduce them to his message and ministry in the hopes that they would provide financial support (and a home base) for his mission to Spain.

 The Theme of the Epistle

 Paul presented his gospel as God's act of salvation for those who believe in Christ's death and resurrection.
 This salvation came to the Jews, but also, and equally, to the Gentiles.
 By allowing Gentiles into the promise, God has not rejected his people and has not abandoned them.
 God is, above all, just and righteous.
 Paul maintained, furthermore, that Scripture itself taught that salvation had always been based on faith and not on adherence to the Law.

 Paul illustrated God's act of salvation in a number of ways.
 One model is the judicial model.
 In this case, Paul describes the human problem in legal terms.
 God is a lawmaker who has given laws; God is also the judge.
 All people have broken the law and must appear before God for punishment; the punishment for sin is death.
 Paul also describes the solution to this problem in judicial terms: Jesus agreed to pay the penalty for others.
 God showed that he accepted Jesus' sacrifice by raising him from the dead.
 To obtain salvation, humans must have faith in Jesus' sacrifice and God's acceptance of it.